hiagosilverio/redbath/README.md

 ## Lint

-It uses [BatCodeCheck](https://www.robvanderwoude.com/battech_batcodecheck.php) to check errors before run, some errors aren't fixed because sometimes it gives a false positive.
+It uses [BatCodeCheck](https://www.robvanderwoude.com/battech_batcodecheck.php) to check errors before run, some errors aren't fixed because sometimes it gives a false positive, not implemented in this version.

 ## Contributing